SayHomeSell.com

 Broker's prefer this type arrangement and will work hardest to sell your home (full guarantee that they will get paid).

-top of consumer lending page
+top of page

 Here is a list of agent services.
 Get these services in writing before signing any contract:

-Analyze Your Financial Situation
+Analyze Your Financial Situation:

 The agent should sit down with you and analyze your financial situation and goals.
 They should generate a Comparative Market Analysis Report (CMA) that shows the prices of comparative homes that have sold in your neighborhood.